Click here for Careers that match your Personality

 Assess and treat persons with hearing and related disorders.
 May fit hearing aids and provide auditory training.
 May perform research related to hearing problems.

-Duties / Tasks Activities Skills Abilities Knowledge / Experience
+Duties / Tasks

-Job Duties and Tasks for: "Audiologist"
+Job Duties and Tasks for: "Audiologists"

 1) Administer hearing or speech/language evaluations, tests, or examinations to patients to collect information on type and degree of impairment, using specialized instruments and electronic equipment.